 Flavored cigarettes were banned in the U.S. in 2009, in part because of their popularity with kids.
 Because the new law only applied to cigarettes, flavored tobacco quickly took on new shapes and styles.
 Now a tide of next generation tobacco products in sweet, candy, and fruit flavors have made their way onto store shelves.

 Today, you can find the same flavorings used to make popular candies and treats in cigars, e-cigarettes, and smokeless tobacco products.
-The options seem endless and include flavors like cherry, grape, cotton candy, sour apple, root beer float, and gummy bear.
+One trendy new e-cigarette is even sold with a multi-pack of sweet flavors.
+The options seem endless and include flavors like cherry, grape, cotton candy, sour apple, fruit medley, root beer float, and gummy bear.
 But such flavors aren't really surprising once you realize most tobacco users start before they turn 18.

 How much do sweet flavors matter to young people?
 A lot.
 In Wisconsin, 96% of middle schoolers say they probably wouldn't try an e-cigarette—the most popular tobacco product among youth today—if it wasn't flavored.

 Flavored tobacco products aren't a novelty.
 Some people think fruit, candy, and mint-flavored tobacco products aren't all that common.
 But that couldn't be further from the truth.
 At least 40% of cigarillos and smokeless products are flavored and there are at least 7,700 uniquely flavored e-cigarette liquids on the market.